* For the History of Base 60: see below.

 The two Babylonian names for the number 60 were "geš" and "gešta" the second of which appears to have been a composite of "geš" and "šita" which means "number" (Thureau-Dangin, p.
 105), with the name of the number 1 being, apparently, also "geš".
 And back to Thureau-Dangin, p.
 105, "In adopting the habit of designating 60 as "1," the Sumerians were undoubtedly prompted by a conception of 60 as of the (great) unit... the cipher presenting the number 60 looks like the cipher for the unity, but is bigger in size.
 [Further] One said geš-2 for 120, geš-3 for 180 and so on up to geš-10, that is geš-u, for 600. ... geš-u-2 for 1200, geš-u-3 for 1800, etc. The word designating 602 (or 3600) was šar, a "whole, totality".
 Footnote (22) then follows: "The original meaning of the word [šar] may have been 'circle.'"
 And p.
 106 shows that the cipher that equaled 3,600 or šar was impressed into a clay tablet by the end of a hollow reed, making the form of a circle.

 * 60 was Money in Babylon: Sixty shekels made one mina, and sixty minas made one talent.
 The Sumerians had also used these measures.
 Eventually the Greeks adopted the same ratio of 60 minas to one talent.
-(The ancient Hebrews, rather than using the Sumerians 3,600 shekels in a talent, used 3,000, as determined by the accounting described in Exodus 38.)
+For the Hebrews, whereas Ezekiel indicated that a mina equaled sixty shekels (Ezekiel 45:12), more anciently, rather than using the Sumerians 3,600 shekels in a talent, the Israelites in the wilderness used 3,000, as determined by the accounting described in Exodus 38.

 * The Seleucids from Uruk and Divisions of the Day: RSR notices that the fractional divisions of the day, from Thurea-Dangin pp. 109-110, are all in the list of the divisors of the highly composite number 360: "Contracts of the times of the Seleucids, coming from Uruk, refer to the sale of shares in the benefits connected with the exercise of a function... determined by fractions of a day, being such and such a day in the month.
 The fraction of the day is, for instance, 'one-sixth and one-ninth of the day'... or 'one-sixth, one-eighteenth and one-sixtieth of a day'... or 'one-thirtieth and one-third of one-sixtieth of a day' [i.e., 1/180th]...
 These successions of unit fractions remind us of the Egyptian system."